Short Term Goal And Long Term Goal

 4. Prioritize Your Goals:

 You may have multiple goals that you want to achieve simultaneously.
-However, it is important to prioritize your goals based on their importance and urgency.
+On the flip side, don't overlook however, it.
+It carries more weight than people think.
 Focus on the goals that will have the greatest impact on your life and allocate your time and resources accordingly.

 Consider using the Eisenhower Matrix (urgent/important) to prioritize your tasks and goals.
 This tool helps you categorize tasks based on their urgency and importance, allowing you to focus on the most critical activities.